UK Chamber of Shipping calls for more hybrid ferries

 Traditional manual work is increasingly being replaced by automated processes, such as self-driving Automated Guided Vehicles in container terminals.
 Thanks to robots, the quality of ship painting can also be improved and the docking time shortened.
 Hapag-Lloyd is currently testing the process with nine ships.

 Keeping barnacles, mussels and algae off the hull – the subject of fouling is as old as shipping itself.
 Fouling dramatically increases drag, which results in high fuel consumption and makes it harder to achieve climate targets.
-So, it’s a question that repeatedly arises: How can fouling be efficiently and reliably prevented over a period of five years, when a vessel will have to go into a shipyard anyways for its regular Continue reading “Hapag-Lloyd tests ship-painting robots”
+So, it’s a question that repeatedly arises: How can fouling be efficiently and reliably prevented over a period of five years, when a vessel will have to go into a shipyard anyways for its regular classification survey?
+Continue reading “Hapag-Lloyd tests ship-painting robots”

 Wavefoil is set to give ferries wings to optimize wave power